 The ECW of Rhode Island is asking parishes to support the United Thank Offering charitable drive by publicizing it in parish bulletins, e-news and newsletters, and around your church building.
 The ECW has provided bulletin inserts, a template for Avery labels (5160) with the UTO logo which you may use on plain envelopes to collect […]

-Each church has a responsibility under Rhode Island law and has a moral responsibility of not encouraging excessive use of alcohol.
+[Downloadable PDF: ALCOHOLIC BEVERAGE POLICY ] Each church has a responsibility under Rhode Island law and has a moral responsibility of not encouraging excessive use of alcohol.
 The serving of alcoholic beverages at church functions must be limited and closely controlled as follows: 1.
-Care will be exercised by the congregation or sponsoring group to ensure that all alcohol usage on […]
+Care will be exercised by the congregation or sponsoring group to ensure that […]

 Did you know that more than 22,000 people in the State of Rhode Island have been diagnosed with Alzheimer’s disease and there are more than 5.3 million Americans suffering from Alzheimer’s disease?
 And we know this number is continuing to grow.
 To equip us to deal with this ongoing epidemic, the Dioceses of Rhode Island […]